agnopm/ports/CONTRIBUTING.md

 80 characters.
 And whenever possible use the short description that the software is using, unless it's ridiculously long or it doesn't have one.

+If pulling from Git, `(Git checkout)` should be added to the end of the description.

 ### URL

 Again, pretty self explanatory.
 Just go to the software's website (even if it's